karwana/karwana.github.io/_posts/2013-09-08-polyfilling-svg-with-jekyll.markdown

 ## Adding the Javascript polyfill ##

 Grab the code for the tiny Javascript polyfill from our [previous guide](/2013/09/polyfilling-svg/).
-Copy it into a file called `svg-polyfill.js` in your project's Javascript directory (e.g. `js/`) and add `<script src="/js/svg-polyfill"></script>` to your default layout's head section.
+Copy it into a file called `svg-polyfill.js` in your project's Javascript directory (e.g. `js/`) and add `<script src="/js/svg-polyfill"></script>` as the first child tag of your default layout's body tag.

 ## You're good to go ##